Go back to Financial Spread Betting - Home

 Dated Contracts

-You place bets (either buy or sell) based on what you think the share price will be at certain future dates.
+When you buy shares in a company, you are free to keep holding them for as long as you want.
+Spread bets, being wagers that a particular event will happen at a specific point in the future have to carry an expiry date.
+You can place bets (either buy or sell) based on what you think the share price will be at certain future dates.
 Normally these are rolling daily bets (for short-term traders only), or 3, 6, 9 or 12 months ahead.
-The further ahead the contract, the larger the spread you have to beat.
+The further ahead the contract, the larger the spread you have to beat meaning that the price will hve to move more to breakeven or make a gain.
 This is fair enough, as it is the way the spreadbetting firm charges interest for the leveraging involved, and normally the spread is not too unreasonable (only a couple of %).
-You are free to close your bets at any time weather you're 'winning' or 'losing', either cashing in your profits or cutting your losses.
+You are free to close your bets at any time whether you're 'winning' or 'losing', either cashing in your profits or cutting your losses.
 You can also rollover the bet to the next time period if you want to keep it running, rather than closing the bet and opening a new one.

 Limited Securities where Spread Betting can be used

-Financial spread betting companies are more interested in taking bets on the various stock market and other indexes than in the value of the shares of individual stocks.
+Financial spread betting companies are more interested in taking bets on the largest listed companies, main currency pairs and and other indexes than in covering the full market.
 This limits the scope for their customers.
 One of the advantages of trading individual company stocks is that the trader can make quite informed judgments about the potential of the company's share price performance based on its assets, cash and cash flow position, the markets it sells into and so on.
 Where indexes are converned, the only meaningful criteria are broad based economic indicators, such as interest rates and consumer sentiment.
-The individual investor.s potential for standing out from the crowd, so important for success in investing, is largely not present.
+The individual investor's potential for standing out from the crowd, so important for success in investing, is largely not present.
+On the other hand stock market exchanges have fixed hours and traders will only be able to deal whilst the exchange is open.
+This restriction may not always apply to spread betting providers who may offer trading on certain index markets and commodities even when the underlying exchanges are closed.

-No Dividends and No Say in how the Company is Run
+No Company Rights and No Say in how the Company is Run

-You will not receive any dividends when the stock performs well and you have no say in how the company operates.
-When purchasing shares through a traditional stock broker you in effect own a percentile of the company and receive dividends when the company performs well.
-You also have a say in how the company is run.
-With spread betting are simply taking a position and profiting (or suffering a loss) from the difference in the stock price of the company between the time you open and the time you close the position.
+You have no rights to the underlying company stocks or benefits that it might offer.
+When purchasing shares through a traditional stock broker you in effect own a percentile of the company and will also have a say in how the company is run.
+With spread betting you are simply taking a position and profiting (or suffering a loss) from the difference in the stock price of the company between the time you open and the time you close the position.
 Although this also means that with traditional share dealing you also have to pay capital gains tax on any profits if you sell the stocks and you lose money if the stocks go down in value.

 The Spread Betting Companies make the Rules